Teachers spend plenty of time

-We’re always talking to students about study habits, but sometimes teachers need methods for managing our own daily responsibilities.
-Good news: embedded in some of those lectures we give to our students are tips that can work for us, too.
+nagging educating students about study habits, but sometimes teachers are the ones who need a few reminders about managing daily responsibilities.
+Here’s the good news: embedded in some of those reminders you’re giving to students are tips that can work for you, too.

 “Don’t wait until the last minute.”

-We get frustrated with students who wait until the night – or the lunch period – before a due date to work on major assignments.
+Teachers get frustrated with students who wait until the night—or the lunch period—before a due date to work on major assignments.
 Teachers, too, need to set up routines for things that are important to keep up with but not urgent yet.
-This includes parent contact; work toward your teaching certificate; and of course, grading the student work in those files you’ve set up.
-Otherwise, “Report Cards’ Eve” can feel a whole lot like your students feel when final projects are due – and unlike students, we can’t bring in a note about how our printers broke.
+This includes parent contact, teaching certificate paperwork, and of course, grading the student work in those files you’ve set up.
+Otherwise, “Report Card’ Eve” can feel a whole lot like your students feel when final projects are due—and unlike your students, you can’t bring in a note about how your printer broke.

 “Keep track of important dates.
 Preferably all in one place.”

-We know students don’t keep track of assignments written on their hands or on tiny scraps of loose paper.
-Likewise, teachers set ourselves up for trouble when we try to juggle a desk calendar, daily-inspiration peel-off calendar, lesson-plan-book calendar, wall calendar, and smartphone calendar, plus multiple handouts with testing and meeting dates.
+You know students don’t keep track of assignments written on their hands or on tiny scraps of loose paper.
+Likewise, teachers may be headed for trouble when by trying to juggle a desk calendar, daily-inspiration peel-off calendar, lesson-plan-book calendar, wall calendar, and smartphone calendar, plus multiple handouts with testing and meeting dates.
 To avoid missed deadlines and scheduling conflicts, pick one calendar and stick with it.
-Then, make sure all important dates are on one the one calendar you look at every day.
-Fill in all school holidays, faculty meetings, and testing dates in pen.
-Then pencil in other deadlines, and map out academic units so they fit into the rhythm of the school year.
+Here’s a one-hour calendar setup activity that can save you planning time (and sanity) during the school year.

 “No, this is not group work.”

-Teachers know that student group work can involve a whole lot of group, and not much work.
-Again, we’re usually not much better.
+Teachers know that student group work can devolve into a whole lot of “group” and not much “work.”
+But there are times that teachers are not much better.
 Collaborative planning sessions often become disorganized meetings that involve neither collaborating nor planning.
-Grading papers with teacher friends also backfires much of the time – especially if you feel the need to compare notes or read your worst wrong answers out loud.
-Next time the idea of a paper-grading happy hour starts to sound tempting, remember: much of our work is best done with our eyes on our own paper.
-(Then, by all means, go to happy hour.)
+Grading papers with teacher friends also backfires much of the time—especially if you keep pausing to compare notes or read your worst wrong answers out loud.
+Next time the idea of a paper-grading happy hour starts to sound tempting, remember: most work is best done with your eyes on your own paper.
+Then, by all means, go to happy hour.

 We know we need to limit distractions if we want students to stay on task.
 The same is true for us.
-There are some things that you will only do if you can separate yourself from anything even remotely fun – or even just tolerable.
-This explains why bringing home a bag full of essays suddenly motivates us to clean our entire house.
-If you’re on Facebook, those essays don’t stand a chance.
+There are some things that you will only do if you can separate yourself from anything even remotely fun.
+Even something that’s not fun can be more fun than grading papers, which explains why bringing home a bag full of essays may suddenly motivate you to clean your whole house.
+If you log onto social media, those essays don’t stand a chance.

 “Finish at school and you’ll have less homework.”

-Another lesson we often learn from students: Taking work home doesn’t always mean it will come back finished.
+Students who are always promising to work harder aren’t necessarily the best students.
+Likewise, towing home a rolling crate filled with a supernatural workload doesn’t make you a better teacher; taking work home doesn’t always mean it will come back finished.
 Sometimes it’s better to work tasks into the school day so you don’t have to take them home at all.
-Can you assign some jobs to student helpers?
-Can you grade a few papers or give feedback on the spot while students work?
 If you do decide to take work home, be realistic about how much time you will have to work on it.
 Then plan accordingly.
-Students who are always promising to work harder aren’t necessarily the best students.
-Likewise, towing home a rolling crate filled with a supernatural workload doesn’t make you a better teacher.